 When the 9/11 Commission Report was published in July 2004, it provided a completely new explanation for why the U.S. air defenses had failed to intercept any of the four hijacked planes on 9/11.
 Certain 9/11 Commission staff members had helped to produce that new story, and at least one of them was behind earlier explanations that were contradicted by the new account.
 That was Miles Kara, a retired U.S. Army intelligence officer.
 Kara has since been working via his blog and his personal contacts to persuade those questioning the official account that the unanswered questions of 9/11 are often just minor misunderstandings or are simply unimportant.

 As a member of the 9/11 Working Group of Bloomington, I was first contacted by Kara in October 2009.
 Since that time, Kara has taken a keen interest in several articles published at the Journal of 9/11 Studies.
-He has written to me about those articles as they are published, much like he did with Schreyer’s October 2012 article.
-As with his feedback on the Schreyer article, Kara’s input is always critical and focused on supporting the official account.
+He has written to me about those articles as they were published.
+Kara’s input is always critical and focused on supporting the official account.

 Kara’s behavior in downplaying the unanswered questions of 9/11, while providing conflicting accounts over time, is reminiscent of the approach taken by the 9/11 Commission.
 Author David Ray Griffin offered an analogy for that approach.